Set Estimation Under Biconvexity Restrictions: Some notation and definitions

 \textit{Metrics between sets, boundary measure}

 The performance of a set estimator is usually evaluated through the Hausdorff distance (\ref{dh}) and the distance in measure (\ref{dmu}) given below.
-The distance in measure takes the mass of the symmetric difference into account while the Hausdorff distance measures the difference of the shapes.
+The distance in measure takes the mass of the symmetric difference into account while the Hausdorff distance measures, in some sense, the difference of the shapes.